WeirdConstructor/synfx-dsp/README.md

 # synfx-dsp

-synfx-dsp Real Time Audio Synthesis and Effect DSP algorithms and utility functions for Rust.
+synfx-dsp DSP real time audio synthesis, effect algorithms and utilities for Rust

 Most of the algorithms and implementations in this library have been implemented for [HexoDSP](https://github.com/WeirdConstructor/HexoDSP) and used